pandamarty/oph-2022/README.md

-# oph-2022
+# PowerCouple - events display
-One amazing project to rule all events @NOI.
+One amazing project to rule all events @NOI-Techpark.